BenjaminStonawski/Hackintosh-for-Lenovo-G580/Clover config/README.md

-Serial Number and iMessage: I’m using a valid-ish serial number which is not used by any Mac computer, [valid without a purchase date] In the config.plist file, there is just a generated serial number, I no idea if it will have working iMessage instantly.
+Serial Number and iMessage: I’m using a valid-ish serial number which is not used by any Mac computer, [valid without a purchase date] In the config.plist file, there is just a generated serial number, I have no idea if it will have working iMessage instantly.
 I recommend GenSMBIOS to get a working iMessage serial number for your Hack.
 Have fun! ˆ.ˆ